-Development Standards - Subdivision 16.5.1 Lot Design To provide for new lots that: nd dimensions to accommodate t Local Area Objectives or Des e development consistent with sired Future Character Stateme (b) contain building areas where located to avoid hazards ent, consistent with the Zone P for a high level of residential ar assive surveillance of public sp (d) are not internal lots, exce pt if the only reasonable way t o provide for efficient use of la (e) are provided in a manner that provides for the efficient and ordered provision of infrastructure.
-Acceptable Solutions Performance Criteria Officer Comment A1 P1 The size of each lot must be no less than as specified below, except if for public open space, a riparian or littoral reserve or utilities: The size of each lot must satisfy all of the following:(a) variance above the maximum lot size only to The proposal is for 13 lots, of which the lot sizes meet the minimum size of 600 m2. (a) no less than 600 m2 and no more than 1,000 (except balance lot) if in the extent necessary due to demonstrated site constraints; The Acceptable Solution A1 (a) is met.
-Bagdad, Campania, Kempton; (b) no less than 800 m2 and (b) be consistent with the Zone Purpose and any applicable Local Area Objectives or Desired T (D) THO IESS LITAH OUU MZ AND
+Development Standards - Subdivision 16.5.1 Lot Design

+To provide for new lots that:

+- (a) have appropriate area and dimensions to accommodate development consistent with Purpose and any relevant Local Area Objectives or Desired Future Character Statement - (b) contain building areas which are suitable for development, consistent with the Zone Police to avoid hazards and values; - (c) are capable of providing for a high level of residential amenity including privacy, good solar access; and passive surveillance of public spaces; - (d) are not internal lots, except if the only reasonable way to provide for efficient use of la - (e) are provided in a manner that provides for the efficient and ordered provision of infrastructure.

+Acceptable Solutions Performance Criteria Officer Comment

+A1 P1

+The size of each lot must be The size of each lot must The proposal is for 13 lots,

+no less than as specified satisfy all of the following: of which the lot sizes meet

+below, except if for public the minimum size of 600

+open space, a riparian or (a) variance above the m2.

+littoral reserve or utilities: maximum lot size only to

+the extent necessary due •

+(a) no less than 600 m2 to demonstrated site (a) is met.

+and no more than 1,000 i constraints;

+(except balance lot) if in 4.

+Bagdad, Campania, (b) be consistent with the

+Kempton; Zone Purpose and any

+applicable Local Area

+(b) no less than 800 m2 and •

+no more than 1,500 m2 Future Character

 (except balance lot) if in Colebrook; Statements. (c) no less than 5,000 m2 if located in Parattah, Tunbridge or Tunnack.
-A2 A2 The design of each lot must provide a minimum building area that is rectangular in shape and complies with all of the following, except if for public open space, a riparian or littoral reserve or utilities: (a) clear of the frontage, side and rear boundary setbacks; (b) not subject to any codes in this planning scheme; (c) clear of title restrictions such as easements and restrictive covenants; (d) has an average slope of no more than 1 in 5; (e) has the long axis of the developable area facing north or within 20 degree west or 30 degrees east of north; standards in codes in this planning scheme; (c) enables future development to achieve maximum solar access, given the slope and aspect of the land; (d) minimises the need for earth works, retaining walls, and fill and excavation associated with future development; private open space are (f) is a minimum of 10 m x 15 m in size. (ii) adequate private open space.
-The proposal meets Performance Criteria P2.
-A3 The frontage for each lot must be no less than 15 m, except if for public open space, a riparian or littoral reserve or utilities or if an internal lot.
-P3 The frontage of each lot must satisfy all of the following: (a) provides opportunity for practical and safe vehicular and pedestrian access; (b) provides opportunity for passive surveillance between residential development on the lot and the public road, The layout and orientation of the blocks around the cul- de-sac creates opportunities for passive surveillance of the public realm.
+The design of each lot must provide a minimum building area that is rectangular in shape and complies with all of the following, except if for public open space, a riparian or littoral reserve or utilities: (a) clear of the frontage, side and rear boundary setbacks; (b) not subject to any codes in this planning scheme; (c) clear of title restrictions such as easements and restrictive covenants; (d) has an average slope of no more than 1 in 5; (e) has the long axis of the developable area facing north or within 20 degree west or 30 degrees east of north; (f) is a minimum of 10 m x 15 m in size.
+P2 The design of each lot must contain a building area able to satisfy all of the following: (a) be reasonably capable of accommodating residenti use and development; (b) meets any applicable standards in codes in this planning scheme; (c) enables future development to achieve maximum solar access, given the slope and aspect of the land; (d) minimises the need for earth works, retaining walls, and fill and excavation associated with future development; (e) provides for sufficient use (i) on-site parking and manoeuvring; (ii) adequate private open space. private open space are A3 The frontage for each lot must be no less than 15 m, except if for public open space, a riparian or littoral reserve or utilities or if an internal lot.
+P3 The frontage of each lot must satisfy all of the following: (a) provides opportunity for practical and safe vehicular and pedestrian access; (b) provides opportunity for passive surveillance between residential development on the lot and the public road, The layout and orientation of the blocks around the culde-sac creates opportunities for passive surveillance of the public realm.
 Safe vehicular access into lots can be achieved.
 No frontage is less than 6m.
 Performance Criteria P3 is met